rszyma/killa/README.md

 # Status

-Very barebones for now, but usable (I main it).
-Many features are still missing, especially killing processes.
+All essential features are implemented.
-But most of the ones I need are already implemented.
+It is usable to the point that 99% of the time I no longer need to use other process monitors.
+No more significant features are planned at this point in time.

 # Features

 - Instant startup time (~500ms on my system)
 - Shows a list of processes, sorted by CPU usage, refreshed every 1s
+- Shows total memory usage %
 - Advanced searching:
   - Ctrl+F to focus search field.
   - Case-insensitive.